-Still under construction at this time, the Houston Botanic Garden will open near the Hobby area this fall, bringing to the city a huge living collection of plants.
+The Houston Botanic Garden is located in the Hobby and brings to the city a huge living collection of plants.
 Think of it as a museum for plants.
-There will be plants from all over the world for visitors to admire and learn about.
+There are plants from all over the world for visitors to admire and learn about.

-Here are a few things visitors can look forward to when they have the chance to visit the Houston Botanic Garden later this year:
+Here are a few things visitors can look forward to when they have the chance to visit the Houston Botanic Garden:

 - A beautiful tree-lined drive entrance that immediately makes visitors feel like they’re away from the “concrete jungle” of the city